 Is it that we should all be more careful who we come in contact with, being more cognizant of our surroundings and those who occupy our daily lives?
-Or is it that we should be prepared to be unemployed at a moment’s notice, feigning loyalty during the 9 to 5 but in the back of our minds knowing our employers will terminate us as soon as things get rocky?
+Or is it that we should be prepared to be unemployed at a moment’s notice, feigning loyalty during the 9 to 5, but in the back of our minds knowing our employers will terminate us as soon as things get rocky?

 But the thing that stands out to me is something less harrowing, something that makes me feel optimistic about the future of our republic.
-I’m referring to the budding relationship between government and labor, because if Congress has learned anything from the last few weeks, it’s that a strong labor force and a malleable social safety net are invaluable components of the 21st century economy.
+I’m referring to the budding relationship between government and labor.
+Because if Congress has learned anything from the last few weeks, it’s that a strong labor force and a malleable social safety net are invaluable components of the 21st century economy.

 By now, it's safe to say our leaders are facing what is likely to be one of the toughest tests in a generation.
 Nobody can say with any certainty how long, or to what extent, the Coronavirus will impact our daily lives.
 It's truly terrifying.
 Thankfully, though, party politics seem to have taken a back seat to serving the needs of the people, giving us hope that, perhaps, political ideologies may be more mercurial than we once thought.
-This notwithstanding, many Americans are still sitting at home, unemployed, with little hope that things will ever get back to normal, or that "normal" even exists anymore.
+This notwithstanding, many Americans are still sitting at home, unemployed, with little hope that things will ever get back to normal or that "normal" even exists anymore.

-But, there's an upside.
+But there's an upside.
 Because if we look closely, hidden beneath all the uncertainty and heartache, there’s a message for those workers stuck at home: the economy can't function without you.
-Regardless of what the weekly unemployment filings show, it's evident labor is not only a necessary component of national output, but labor's purchasing power is vital to national consumption, which makes up more than 60% of US GDP.
+Regardless of what the weekly unemployment filings show, it's evident that labor is not only a necessary component of national output, but labor's purchasing power is vital to national consumption, which makes up more than 60% of US GDP.

+What’s interesting, though, is that the current crisis shows us just how far we are from any of that happening.
 I'm not denying automation is a serious threat; it’s already done irreparable damage to millions of American families — anyone can look at how automation decimated factory jobs in the Midwest and see that.
 But despite the continued, and likely increased, desire to fully automate production, executives are a long way from being able to implement such a plan.
 If you don’t believe me, just look at all the service businesses that have closed their doors because they operate in a world where labor is a necessary input to production.
 We just aren’t there...yet.

 So, where does this leave us?
 What conclusions should we draw from this?

 First, it’s clear there should be a better conduit for distributing cash to consumers.
 We never thought we would be in a situation where the federal government would need to quickly send payments to the entire nation, which is probably why we never built an infrastructure capable of doing so.
-We are learning the hard way that mailing out millions of checks and haphazardly developing an online portal to register Americans for direct deposit is an inefficient and time consuming method of getting cash to consumers.
+We are learning the hard way that mailing out millions of checks, and haphazardly developing an online portal to register Americans for direct deposit, is an inefficient and time consuming method of getting cash to consumers.
 We need a facility designed to instantly push cash into their hands, and we need it now.
 Whether it’s a government cash card, a more efficient direct deposit system, or a secure mobile application for cash transfers, it must be better and faster than the current system.

-Second, regardless of whether they are currently employed or laid off and forced to stay home, workers need to recognize the value they provide to production.
-It's safe to assume that with each day of lost revenue, labor's bargaining power will increase exponentially, leaving many workers in an excellent position to demand a more equitable distribution of profits once the dust has settled from Covid-19.
+Second, whether they are currently employed, or laid off and forced to stay home, workers need to recognize the value they provide to production.
+It's safe to assume that with each day of lost revenue, labor's bargaining power will increase exponentially, leaving many workers in an excellent position to demand a more equitable distribution of profits, once the dust has settled from Covid-19.
 Perhaps owners will have a better appreciation for the people they employ, rewarding them accordingly, but I wouldn't count on it.
 What I would count on is a noticeable power shift between those who own and those who make, and labor would be wise to capitalize on that shift.
 The coronavirus has been disruptive in many ways, but an encouraging corollary is that after everything is said and done, corporate power dynamics will have shifted from those in the c-suite to those on the front lines.